Madeleine of Valois (1443–1495): Life

 She was born at Tours, a younger daughter of Charles VII of France and Marie of Anjou.

-Magdalena was betrothed to Ladislaus the Posthumous, but he died suddenly in Prague on 23 November 1457 while preparing for his marriage.
-It was rumored at the time that his political opponents in Bohemia had poisoned him; but in the 20th century it was proved that Ladislaus died of leukemia, not a recognized disease in that period.
+Magdalene was betrothed to Ladislaus the Posthumous, but he died suddenly in Prague on 23 November 1457 while preparing for his marriage.
+It was rumored at the time that his political opponents in Bohemia had poisoned him; but in the 20th century, it was proved that Ladislaus died of leukemia, not a recognized disease in that period.

 She instead married Gaston, Prince of Viana, son and heir of Gaston IV of Foix and Eleanor of Navarre, at Saint-Jean-d'Angély in 1461.